pemellquist/skypunch/README.md

 Background
 ----------
-Skypunch is a service monitoring system which allows monitoring of cloud services for their availability and uptime.
+Skypunch is a service monitoring program which allows monitoring of cloud services for their availability and uptime.
 Skypunch can be configured to monitor any REST service and inform a user to the availability, or lack of, based on configurable notification parameters.
-Skypunch supports the ability to access a REST service using various HTTP authentication methods including the usage of Openstack Keystone authentication tokens.
+Skypunch supports the ability to access a REST service using various HTTP(S) authentication methods including the usage of Openstack Keystone authentication tokens.

 Design
 ------